 Bulova has always preferred a sportier kind of elegance, at least when compared to equivalent brands.
 However, their internal mechanisms are just as reliable, if not even studier.
 Their overall designs can also be just as beautiful, although not always tie-worthy – but who wears ties every day nowadays?

 The 962329 Military Analog watch features a slightly thicker case that dramatically increases water-resistance and resilience.
-This watch can easily withstand a good snorkeling trip, and its superbly soft nylon buckle and band will keep their color after being exposed to seawater.
+This watch can easily withstand a good snorkeling trip, just like a tactical watch, and its superbly soft nylon buckle and band will keep their color after being exposed to seawater.

 Inside, you will find a fine Japanese quartz movement mechanism and a date window.
 Although they chose not to include a separate sub-dial for seconds, they have integrated the seconds hand into the main dial and provided it with an irreverent red tip.
 This offers a nice and cheeky contrast against its deeply rich green background.